HeapSpace/vdb2016/content/speakers/index.md

         title: 'Lambda Core – HardCore'
         type: 'talk'
         short:
           - "For about two years now – so called lambda expressions can be used by Java developers.
 But what does it mean...
-Lambda?
-The talk will be about story behind, from a little bit more scientific point of view.
-Church Lambda calculus, Entscheidungsproblem and incompleteness theorem."
+Lambda?"
         long:
-          - "For about two years now – so called lambda expressions can be used by Java developers.
-But what does it mean...
-Lambda?
-The talk will be about story behind, from a little bit more scientific point of view.
+          - "The talk will be about story behind, from a little bit more scientific point of view.
 Church Lambda calculus, Entscheidungsproblem and incompleteness theorem. "
           - "However, almost all of that will be presented in Java.
 There are going to be shown some very crazy code pieces such as magic Y combinator and perfectly unusable implementation of Boolean (based on Lambda expressions)."
     tags:
       - java